Calibre (film)

-Calibre is a 2018 British thriller film written and directed by Matt Palmer.
+Calibre is a 2018 British psychological thriller film written and directed by Matt Palmer.
 After a debut at the Edinburgh International Film Festival, it was released on 29 June 2018 on Netflix.
 It also had a limited release in select Curzon Cinemas in the UK from 21 October to 16 November 2018.
-The film is set in Scotland and concerns incidents on a hunting trip to the remote Scottish Highlands, and stars Jack Lowden and Martin McCann.
+The film stars Jack Lowden and Martin McCann, two hunters who are embroiled in a traumatising incident while on a hunting trip in the Scottish highlands and must escape the local village without arousing suspicion.
+The film received critical acclaim.